geemaple/geemaple.github.io/page/shadowcat-privacy-policy.md

 - **Usage Data**: Information about how you use the app, including but not limited to playback actions, settings, and preferences.
 - **Device Information**: Information about your device, including the type of device, operating system, and unique identifiers.
-- **Audio/Video Data**: If you choose to use features that involve media playback or subtitles, we may access and process the media files or subtitle files, but we do not store or share this data.
 - **Crash Data**: We may collect data about any crashes or errors to help improve app functionality.

 ## 2. How We Use Your Information